 Place the proper emphasis on content upfront

-As tempting as it may be to start first with design and figure out the content later, content should be a priority.
+As tempting as it may be to start first with design and figure out the content later, content should always be a priority.
 It starts with developing a content strategy, but it also requires creating client-focused, compelling content that will provide your target audience the information they seek and the answers to their questions at each stage of the client journey.

 While design and development are obviously essential to the success of your website redesign, strategy and content should be where both you and your web design partner start.
 The content-first approach will not only help you better serve your audience’s needs, it will also provide a design that creates a more positive user experience that will impact usability, navigation, engagement and ultimately conversion.